adamreiser/vagrant-borg/README.md

 automatically.
 It will create a new character of the previous type if no character exists.
 If there is no previous character, the borg will begin after character generation.
+- Finally, /vagrant/angband/run.sh will attempt to run the borg forever, restarting as needed.
+To stop gracefully, kill the run.sh process from another terminal, take control of the borg session, and exit the game.

 ## Notes